peterngineering/noomxffplayer/README.md

 ### How can you make this work on your distro or build?

-* Make sure your ffmpeg has been built with drm.
+* Make sure your ffmpeg has been built with drm/sdl and all the parts needed.
+DietPi has it, I assume most debians have it built in.
+I've tested it on Rocky/Alma, they work too with the ffmpeg builds available from their external repos.
+Just note that unlike on Debian based setups, the rpm builds don't always include all the mesa3d bits needed for arm and other hardware.

 * For the rpi's make sure your using:

    dtoverlay=vc4-kms-v3d